pauliver/CSharp-Image-Action/README.md

 *and now how you use it in your own repo*

-#### Example Usage of the .json file output with Jekyll programatic landing page
+#### Example Usage of the .json file

+*this output with works with Jekyll / github pages, to generate a programatic landing page (for hosting on GitHub Pages)*

 > # Programatic Gallery Generated Here:
 >